DrGerkaviStudio/react_examples/README.md

 # react_examples
-first steps to learn the framework (react native)
+first steps to learn React.
+We'll start as soon as possible :)